Generative AI

 Check the generated content against reliable sources.
 Do not trust AI data to give medical, legal, financial advice and other professional advice.

-Adhere to current university policies on academic integrity when using AI tools.
-It is prohibited to upload or use content that is copyrighted or infringes on the rights of any third party.
+- It is prohibited to upload or use content that is copyrighted or infringes on the rights of any third party.
 Review the "Plagiarism and Copyright" section in the "Generative Artificial Intelligence (Gen AI) and Teaching & Learning Tool” provided by VCU Faculty Affairs.
-As the landscape of AI technology evolves, the university will continue to update its guidance and policies to reflect our growing understanding of the effects of generative AI tools in academic settings.

-Meetings may contain sensitive information that requires the guarantee of confidentiality and security.
+We recommend avoiding use of any other third-party bots in virtual meetings at this time.
 Third-party bots can scrape your calendar for info and keep a written account or recorded minutes of meetings.
 They may save meetings in unknown places and join meetings when you’re not there.
-VCU has blocked various bots from accessing Zoom and Google Meet.

 Learn the terms of service and privacy policies for the public Generative AI system you want to use.
 Make sure you are comfortable with how these tools handle and store your data.
 Be mindful of any rights the platform may claim over the content you create using their system.
 Check policies governing data use and sharing on these platforms.